The answers to the main ones are below.

 There are 2 methods used.
 The Hand Tool which is called a MICROBLADE and The Pen Method which uses a fine needle like a biro.

-1. The MICROBLADE uses a closely packed row of nano pins which forms a ’blade’.
+The MICROBLADE uses a closely packed row of nano pins which forms a ’blade’.
 This ‘microblade blade’ is dipped into a well of pigment.
 The microblade etches the pigment into an individual strokes to mimic a hair, rather like a quill and ink.
+This method is used less now as it is not as suitable for many skin types

 2. The machine or pen method is the nearest to the traditional tattoo.
-A small pen like device, is used to deliver the ink to a very fine needle.
-This finely grazes the surface of the skin to evenly distribute the ink in pixels.
+A small pen like device, is used to deliver the pigment to a very fine needle.
+This finely grazes the surface of the skin to evenly distribute the pigment in pixels.
+It depend on how the pigment is placed into the skin as to what design is created.
+Therefore, the pen method can create Powder and Ombre Brows (shading), or fine lines which mimic hair strokes.
+The line method is often referred to as Nano Brows, Hair Strokes, Feather Brows or Machine Strokes.

-The pen method offers a continuous layer of colour rather than hair strokes.
-All require training and an experience separate skill level to obtain great results.
-I have been trained on a FACE to FACE and attended classroom training from Registered Training Organisation in Western Australia.
-I have chosen not to be trained through the internet and ZOOM methods.
+Shading called Ombre, or with more depth, Powder Brow.
+This method created continuous layer of colour rather than hair strokes.
+All require training and an experience in a separate skill level to obtain great results.
+I have been trained on a FACE to FACE and attended classroom training as there are no formal requirements to to be trained as a Cosmetic Tattoo Artist I have chosen not to be trained through the internet and ZOOM methods.

 Ombre is a light to dark contrast of the chosen colour using the same pen method.
-The Ombre Brow mimics the natural eyebrow features as your brow is mix of colour, shades and tones throughout its shape.
+It is my most popular style as it mimics the natural eyebrow features as your brow is mix of colour, shades and tones throughout its shape.
 I enhance the light to dark contrasts of your chosen colour using the pen method, for a contemporary and natural look.
+The Ombre Brow gives a natural definition as it blends with the natural contours of your brow.
+It is suitable for the majority of clients and will last approximately 2 years.

 Combination Brow uses hair strokes and shading to add depth and a natural look.
-As the name suggests it is a combination of Microblading and the pen or stippling with the microblade.
+As the name suggests it is a combination of hair strokes and shading .
 Like with all the brow designs, the colour of the pigment is chosen to be the perfect tone for you.
-It is the most popular option as it adds depth of colour as well as hair strokes.
+It is a popular option as it adds depth of colour as well as hair strokes.

 How many sessions will I need?